Chart 1 / drill-and-cone problem

 87%

-Of Mini-soccer practices use 5 or fewer players — the format kids learn best in.
+Of Mini-soccer practices use 5v5 or smaller — the format kids learn best in.

 | 1v1 | 2v2-3v3 | 4v4-5v5 | 6v6-7v7 | 8v8+ | total | |